Indian Summers: Reception

 The first series of Indian Summers received largely positive reviews, gaining a score of 88% on Rotten Tomatoes.
 At the time, the first episode was Channel 4's highest rating original UK drama in over 20 years.
 After the first episode aired, The Times described the series as "A work of subtlety, intelligence and some beauty."
 The Independent wrote "Indian Summers is a fully immersive experience that plunges its audience headlong into 1930s Simla in British-ruled India."
 The Daily Express said "The opening did not disappoint."
 In the United States, the San Francisco Chronicle called the series "exemplary" and stated that Rutman had an "exquisite sense of character".

 International broadcast

 Indian Summers premiered in the United States on PBS on 27 September 2015.
 It premiered in Australia on BBC First on 16 May 2015 while in New Zealand, it premiered on TVNZ TV One on 7 June 2015.
 In Estonia, the show premiered on Kanal 2 on 12 July 2015 and on SVT1 in Sweden on 20 June 2015.
 On 31 May 2015 it premiered on NRK1 in Norway.
 In Finland, the show premiered on Yle TV1 on 22 November 2017.

+In Germany and France, the TV premiere was on German-French Channel arte on 29.
+September 2016.